Sign In Register

 Safety Score

-Springfield has an average annual temperature of 53°F (12°C).
+Springfield experiences four distinct seasons with an average annual temperature of 53°F (12°C).
 Winters average 33°F in January while summers reach 76°F in July.
-Annual precipitation is 15.2 inches.
+The area gets 330 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 15.2 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 4,369 feet.

 Temperature